nirdizati/nirdizati-runtime/docs/Project-setup-MVP.md

 as it is faster.

 ## Configurations (needs to be updated)
-You can configure an app by changing `config/default.json`.
+You can configure an app by changing `config/default.json` if you use development mode and `config/production.json` if you use production mode.

 You might need to configure options for `replayer`: